 - 7 oz of colored pigment (red, blue, gray, or whatever you like)

-If you want to prepare the paint for the surfaces outdoor, you will also need to add about 3-4 oz of iron sulfate (available at a store from where you buy your garden stuff).
+If you want to prepare the paint for the surfaces outdoors, you will also need to add about 3-4 oz of iron sulfate (available at a store where you buy your garden stuff).

 It will help in withstanding the harsh weather conditions.